grepsec/grepsec.github.io/index.md

 # Attending

+**Apply [here](https://go.umd.edu/grepsecV-apply).
+Applications are due on May 4.**

-### Accepted GREPSEC attendees will automatically qualify to receive a Diversity Grant to attend [USENIX Security ’21](https://www.usenix.org/conference/usenixsecurity21/).
+#### Accepted GREPSEC attendees will automatically qualify to receive a Diversity Grant to attend [USENIX Security ’21](https://www.usenix.org/conference/usenixsecurity21/).

 Space is limited and an application is required of all potential attendees.
-Applications will be accepted starting in March 2021, and details will appear here.
-Applications will be due in early May.
+Strong preference is given to applicants who are actively doing research (toward eventual publication) in security and privacy.